Meta-Learning Neural Mechanisms rather than Bayesian Priors: Methods

 \subsection{Mechanistically-complex datasets}

 The mechanistic-complexity datasets were much more restricted than the information-complexity datasets.
-Each meta-learning training regimen consisted of a \textbf{single language} chosen to according to its mechanistic complexity.
+Each meta-learning training regimen consisted of a \textbf{single language} chosen according to its mechanistic complexity.
+If MAML really is distilling a prior into the model, then meta-learning a single language should lead to catastrophic performance as all the probability mass of the prior will be on that language.
+Conversely, if MAML leads to the acquisition of neural mechanisms, then a single language could provide a useful meta-learning dataset, provided it encourages the learning of relevant mechanisms.

+The datasets we constructed to test this predict consist of 9 formal languages.
 These formal languages are described in Figure~\ref{fig:formallangs}.
 The 9 languages were selected to vary in terms of their position in the Chomsky hierarchy, a classic measure of computational expressiveness, with three regular languages, three context-free languages and three context-sensitive languages.\footnote{Technically, all regular languages are also context-free and context-sensitive and likewise all context-free languages are also context-sensitive.
 For brevity, we describe a language by the least expressive position in the hierarchy that can express the language.} The languages were also organised into ``families'', informal groupings to capture underlying similarities and shared vocabularies.

 Languages were also chosen so that their strings had natural ``lengths'', corresponding roughly to the number of steps necessary to generate the string.
 For example, the string $aabb$ in $a^nb^n$ has a length of two, while the string $((()()))$ in the Dyck language has a length of four.
 Full definition of length for each language can be found in the appendix.